cse112-sp20/calamari-qa/README.md

 - When prompted, select the pom.xml file in the base directory
 - After that, everything should be correctly set up.
 - Pick any test in tests/src/main/java and go ahead and run!
-- Note that this should be useable with other IDEs as well, you would just need to use mvn (Maven) from the CLI.
-Although I think IDEA is smoothest for java programming, since stuff like maven is managed automatically.